Skip to main content

 What qualifies as a hotspot

-Any wireless access point can become a Linkr hotspot:
+Almost any wireless access point can become a Linkr hotspot:

-• A mobile phone sharing its cellular connection
+• A phone sharing its cellular connection

 • A dedicated access point at a business